|

 Direct-Orient in 1962/63, an old sketch

 The Paris - Istanbul/Athens services by the Direct-Orient ended in 1977.
 The last regular trains from Munich to Istanbul and to Athens, the Istanbul-Express and the Attika, from 1991 by the way through liberated Hungary, with sleepers and couchettes only, also motorcar-transporters, were stopped by the Yugoslavian war in 1993.
 During the last months the Attika left Munich with only 3 German couchette cars, almost empty, and a van.
 Later (e.g. in the 2005 timetable) there was a Transbalkan (Prague -) Budapest - Bucharest - Thessaloniki with cars to Istanbul for the “Bosphor” (Chisinau -) Bucharest - Stara Zagora - Istanbul.
 In these countries train at that time still was cheaper than plane.
 The car-carrying private Optima Express connects Villach with Edirne (an extension to Istanbul became studied) and Villach with Thessaloniki.
-In 2005 a train Thessaloniki - Istanbul was introduced, one set consisting of new Turkish sleeping-cars and the other one of blue Greek T2 sleepers.
-The Bosporus Tunnel however, expected for completion in 2011 or 12, probably will not see any regular express from Europe.
+In 2005 a train Thessaloniki - Istanbul was introduced, named „Filia“ and in Turkish „Dostluk“, what means Friendship, One set consisted of new Turkish sleeping-cars (also couchettes or coaches?) and the other one of 3 or 4 blue Greek T2 sleepers, CIWLT types, bought from France.
+In the first years particularly the Turkish train was successful, but then less and less passengers appeared and in 2010 Greek railways OSE decided to cancel this last international train to Greece.
+The only train from Istanbul to Germany was a special for celebrating the 50-years jubilee of the German-Turkish migrant workers agreement.
+On Oct.30, 2011, it arrived at Munich Hbf with the almost historic 103 245_7.
+The Bosporus Tunnel, expected for completion in 2012, probably will not see any regular express from Central Europe.
 The only country on the Balkan which never had an Orient-Express is Albania, where even Chinese cars and the ex-German diesel-hydraulic V200 appeared.
+In 2014 Greece restarted a train Thessaloniki - Sofia and a Hellas-Express Thessaloniki – Belgrade.
+Budapest got a train to Sofia via Romania.
+The line Budapest – Belgrade was approved to become upgraded with Chinese assistance.

 Optima Express